adrianizen/sce-toolkit/readme.md

 # Questions
-1. Why cannot assign host port on network host in docker compose yaml
+1. Why cannot assign host port on network host in docker compose yaml ?
+2. Why nginx viewed as "Crashed" but it is actually running on Alpine docker container ?